gunjam/state-pension-date/README.md

 This package can be used in two different ways.

-1) If installed as an NPM package as part of another project, then it provides two functions that return the State Pension Date for a given Date of Birth and Gender.
+1) Installed from a GitLab repository, as a dependency in your package.json file.

-2) If cloned from the repository, then you can start a server process that provides a REST API call to return the State Pension Date.
+2) Cloned from the repository to provide a simple REST based service.

-## 1) NPM package
+## 1) Package dependency

 This package, provides two simple functions that allows the calculation of the Date on which a UK citizen becomes elligible for their State Pension.